This article showcases core functionalities of the package, and how to apply them in practice.

 Metapsy databases also contain additional variables.
 These are used, for example, to collect subject-specific information that is not relevant for all indications.
 Nevertheless, there are several formatting rules that all variables/columns follow:

-• All variable names are in snake_case.
+- All variable names are in

-• Variable names do not contain special characters (like @, ğ).
+variables). - Variable names do not contain special characters (like @, ğ).

-• Semicolons (;) are not used; neither as variable names nor as cell content.
+) are not used; neither as variable names nor as cell content. - Character values contain no leading/trailing white spaces.

-• Missing values are encoded using NA.
+- Missing values are encoded using

 Data Format & Conflict Check

-Once the data set has been pre-structured correctly, metapsyTools allows you to check the required variable format and control for potential formatting conflicts.
+Once the data set has been pre-structured correctly,

 # Load metapsyTools & dplyr